Inn at Langley, Whidbey Island, Washington

 OVERVIEW of the Inn at Langley

 Whidbey Island is a wonderful weekend retreat, particularly for Seattle and Portland city dwellers.
 Its natural beauty, local wineries, farm-to-table restaurants, outdoor activities and quaint charm make an ideal place to relax and unwind.
 The island is about 30 miles north of Seattle, and is about 55 miles long and 12 miles wide.
-The cities of Langley and Oak Harbor are the largest towns and the island population suits at about 70,000 people.
+The cities of Langley and Oak Harbor are the largest towns and the island population sits at about 70,000 people.

 The town of Langley overlooks Saratoga Passage, borders Puget Sound, and offers amazing views of Mount Baker and the Cascade Mountains.
 It is home to an eclectic band of writers, artists, performers and creators.
 The quirkiness of this town was evident during one visit when the entire town turned out for Oscar Night at the local vintage movie theater.
 Klieg lights, red carpet and all.
 Everyone came dressed as a nominee.